Cooking in an air fryer is the most simplest and often most delicious way to simply throw together a nutritious scrumptious vegan meal without oil.

 - Serve and enjoy.

-- If you like, make a spicy peanut sauce to go with it.
+- Make a spicy peanut sauce to go with it.

 Should You Buy an Air Fryer or Not?